 - produce an odor (from mold) that permeates the washing machines and the consumers’ homes

 - produce an odor on clothes and other items washed in the machines

-The plaintiffs further allege that although they and other consumers have spent money for repairs and other purported remedies, none of those remedies have actually solved the defect, which is inherent to these particular washing machines’ design.
+The plaintiffs further alleged that although they and other consumers spent money for repairs and other purported remedies, none of those remedies actually solved the defect, which is inherent to these particular washing machines’ design.

 “Whirlpool Duet,” “Whirlpool Duet Sport,” and “Whirlpool Duet HT” are registered trademarks of Whirlpool, USA.
 “Sears” is a registered trademark of the Sears Holdings Corporation.
 “Bosch” is a trademark of Robert Bosch, LLC.
 Any use of trademarks are for informational and product identification purposes only.
 Lieff Cabraser Heimann & Bernstein, LLP, is not affiliated in any way with Whirlpool, USA, Sears Holdings Corporation, or Bosch.